Italian Motorcycle Brands

 FB Mondial Logo

 FB Mondial first announced itself in 1936, when the Boselli brothers opened their factory in Bologna.
-The Italian company became the most famous brand for the production of Mondial sports motorcycles.
+The Italian company became the most famous brand for producing Mondial sports motorcycles.
 The brand received its official status in 1948.
 Throughout its existence, the brand continued to be ahead of its time, thanks to high-tech developments.
-FB Mondial products provided riders with victory in the world championships five times until 1957.
+FB Mondial products gave riders victory in the world championships five times until 1957.

 The FB Mondial brand had a memorable logo that combined aristocracy and luxury.
-This perception was ensured by the simultaneous use of black and gold colors.
+The simultaneous use of black and gold colors ensured this perception.
 The brand name was inscribed in a black oval with a golden outline.
-The accent is formed on the brand name, made in the original style.
-From the first letter, there was an arc covering the whole text and ending with a monogram.
+The accent is formed on the brand name and made in the original style.
+An arc covers the whole text from the first letter and ends with a monogram.
 The letter “O” had the shape of a bolt head with a slot for a screwdriver, hinting at the technicality of the logo.
 The text was slightly outside the oval.
 This color scheme is most effective in making the brand visually appealing and easy to remember.

 Gilera